David Rockefeller

-David Rockefeller (June 12, 1915 – March 20, 2017) was an American investment banker who served as chairman and chief executive of Chase Manhattan Corporation.
-He was the oldest living member of the third generation of the Rockefeller family, and family patriarch from July 2004 until his death in March 2017.
+David Rockefeller (June 12, 1915 – March 20, 2017) was an American economist and investment banker who served as chairman and chief executive of Chase Manhattan Corporation.
+He was the oldest living member of the Rockefeller family from 2004 until his death in 2017.
 Rockefeller was the fifth son and youngest child of John D. Rockefeller Jr. and Abby Aldrich Rockefeller, and a grandson of John D. Rockefeller and Laura Spelman Rockefeller.

 He was noted for his wide-ranging political connections and foreign travel, in which he met with many foreign leaders.
-His fortune was estimated at $3.3 billion at the time of his death in March 2017.
+His fortune was estimated at $3.3 billion at the time of his death.

 Early life

-Rockefeller was born in New York City.
-He grew up in an eight-story house at 10 West 54th Street, the tallest private residence ever built in the city.
+Rockefeller was born in New York City, where he grew up in an eight-story house at 10 West 54th Street, the tallest private residence ever built in the city at the time.
 Rockefeller was the youngest of six children born to financier John Davison Rockefeller Jr. and socialite Abigail Greene "Abby" Aldrich.
 His father John Jr. was the only son of Standard Oil co-founder John Davison Rockefeller Sr. and schoolteacher Laura Celestia "Cettie" Spelman.

 His mother Abby was a daughter of Rhode Island U.S. Senator Nelson Wilmarth Aldrich and Abigail Pearce Truman "Abby" Chapman.
 David's five elder siblings were Abby, John III, Nelson, Laurance, and Winthrop.

 Rockefeller attended the experimental Lincoln School at 123rd Street in Harlem.
+The school, which was associated with Columbia University, was founded with the help of Rockefeller's educational philanthropy, the General Education Board.

 Education

 In 1936, Rockefeller graduated cum laude from Harvard University, where he worked as an editor on The Harvard Crimson.
-He also studied economics for a year at Harvard and then a year at the London School of Economics (LSE).
-He once dated Kennedy's sister Kathleen.
+He also studied economics for a year at Harvard and then a year at the London School of Economics (LSE) under Friedrich von Hayek.
+He once dated Kathleen Cavendish, Marchioness of Hartington.
 During his time abroad, Rockefeller briefly worked in the London branch of what was to become the Chase Manhattan Bank.

-After returning to the United States to complete his graduate studies, he received a Ph.D. from the University of Chicago in 1940.
+After returning to the United States to complete his graduate studies, he received a Ph.D. in economics from the University of Chicago in 1940.